hmfaysal/hmfaysal-omega-theme/_posts/2014-04-27-Data-Gateway.md

 # What is it ?
 The Data Gateway is part of the [Catania Science Gateways Framework](https://catania-science-gateways.it).
-We're already using it's ''sister'' component, the Grid Engine, in the [SAGrid Science Gateway](https://science-gateway.sagrid.ac.za).
+We're already using it's 'sister' component, the Grid Engine, in the [SAGrid Science Gateway](https://science-gateway.sagrid.ac.za).
 The Data Gateway acts in the same way as the Grid Engine, as a simple user interface to distributed resources - based on [LifeRay](https://www.liferay.com/) portal, using Glassfish as an application server.
 Federated sign-on as usual, using Shibboleth, with an ldap and mysql backend.

 # YMMV - but we're working in on it.
 This is a very-alpha release !
 While the design of the portlet is stable, as well as the general workflow, there is a lot of desired functionality which has not yet been implemented.
 The aim of this note is to describe what we've got at this point in time and to point out areas for immediate development, prioritised according to user needs.
 We're taking suggestions from whoever uses the gateway of course, but for various reasons, we're going to be prioritising the needs of the H3ABioNet collaboration.